Wake County, North Carolina: Law and government

 The county is governed by the Wake County Board of Commissioners, a seven-member board of county commissioners, elected at large to serve four-year terms.
 Despite being selected by the whole county, each commissioner represents a district in which they live.
 Terms are staggered so that every two years, three or four commissioners are up for election.
 The commissioners enact policies such as the establishment of the property tax rate, regulation of land use and zoning outside municipal jurisdictions, and adoption of the annual budget.
 Commissioners meet on the first and third Mondays of each month.
 County voters also elect a register of deeds, who is responsible for maintaining legal records including property deeds, birth certificates, and marriage licenses.

 The first professional county manager was hired in 1965.
-Wake County is a member of the regional Triangle J Council of Governments.
+Wake County is a member of the regional Central Pines Regional Council.